SimPhoNy-Future/sigraDB/README.md

-This version attempts to use a system wide file based lock which is probably simpler and safer that asyncio.
+This version attempts to use a system wide file based lock which is probably simpler and safer?!!!! that asyncio for a start!

 # sigraDB
 A new lightweight Ontological Semantic Graph Data Base